borntofrappe/gabriele-saves/TypeScript Tutorial -  The Net Ninja/README.md

 }
 ```

-Once initialized use the interface as a type.
+Once an object is initialized with the interface, TypeScript raises an error in the moment the object doesn't respect the structure.

 ```ts
 let me: IsProfile;